-The Time History File is an analysis product that is useful for assessing the health of the onboard clock(s) and for diagnosing anomalies.
-The Time Correlation application updates the SCLK kernel with a new time correlation record and the Time History File with a new history record with corresponding data during the same run.
+The Time History File is an analysis product that is useful for assessing the health of the onboard clock and for diagnosing anomalies.
+MMTC updates the SCLK kernel and the SCLK/SCET file with a new time correlation record and the Time History File with a new history record with corresponding data during the same run.
 The Time History File is most useful when each record it contains can be correlated with a record in the SCLK kernel or SCLK/SCET file.

-The GDS Time Correlation application creates and appends to each run a Time History File product that contains, at minimum, but not limited to: encoded SCLK, SCLK, Earth time in TDT calendar string and seconds of epoch form, Clock change rate, SCLK kernel partition, OWLT, RF encoding form, downlink bit rate, TDT error onboard spacecraft, SCLKTDT association onboard spacecraft (SCLK1, TDT1), and the temperature of the oscillator that drives the onboard SCLK clock.
+Each run of the MMTC application appends to the Time History File a new time history record that contains, at minimum, encoded SCLK, SCLK, Earth time in TDT calendar string and seconds of epoch form, predicted clock change rate, SCLK kernel partition, OWLT, RF encoding form, downlink bit rate, TDT error onboard spacecraft, SCLK to TDT association onboard spacecraft (SCLK1, TDT1), and the temperature of the oscillator that drives the onboard SCLK clock.
 The Time History File is used for analysis by cognizant engineers or mission operations personnel.
 It contains information useful for assessing the health of the spacecraft clock and for diagnosing anomalies.

 SPACECRAFT CLOCK CHANGE RATE

 The spacecraft clock change rate is not the same as the clock drift rate.
 The “drift rate” is the number of SCLK seconds gained or lost over each TDT (or UTC) second.
 The “change rate” follows the JPL NAIF convention for “clock Rate” and is the number of TDT (or UTC) seconds per SCLK second.
 The numerical relationship between the two is SCLK drift rate = (1/ change rate) – 1.
 So, a clock change rate of “1.0” means zero SCLK drift rate.
 A clock change rate greater than “1.0” maps to a negative drift rate and means that the SCLK is losing time relative to Earth time.
 Conversely, a clock change rate less than “1.0” maps to a positive drift rate and means that the SCLK is gaining time relative to Earth time.